HaoPham23/becoco/README.md

-This website is just for fun
+This website is just for fun: [this link](https://haopham23.github.io/becoco/)